shrivathsap/advent_of_code/2024/day23/readme.md

 Day 23 - LAN Party

-Well, this wasn't too hard, but I don't like my solution that much.
+Well, this wasn't too hard, but I don't like my solution that much because I use external libraries.
 There's a graph whose nodes have two letter names, such as `ad, tq` etc and the first part asks for all 3-cycles where at least one node starts with `t`.
 The second part asks for nodes in the largest complete subgraph.
 A complete subgraph is a subgraph where every vertex is connected to every other vertex.

 At first, I assumed part two would ask for all cyles or something like that.
 I thought it would be best to first obtain a spanning tree.
 So, that's what I did.
 I parsed the input into a list of edges `[(u, v), (x, y),...]` and then I converted it into a dictionary `graph` which looked like `{vertex:[neighbours]}`.
 This was easy.